 Undone impressively by Valencia for the opener and did not offer a great deal going forward.
 All in all, a fairly nondescript day for the on-loan Chelsea man.

 Both he and fellow former United man O’Shea will feel they should have done better for United’s first goal having been evaded by Valencia’s pass.
 However, he otherwise played his part in keeping the visitors' front men at bay.

-A solid, if unspectacular, showing against his former club, O'Shea looked decent alongside Wes Brown — albeit in the face of less pressure than might have been expected.
+A solid, if unspectacular, showing against his former club, he looked decent alongside Brown - albeit in the face of less pressure than might have been expected.

 His cocktail of tough-tackling grit in midfield and improving work on the ball was a thorn in United’s side throughout the game.

 Could hardly believe his luck having been left completely unmarked to head in Larsson’s corner at the front post.
 He was otherwise impressive and will be hoping for a rare injury-free run.